gbv/eslint-config-gbv/README.md

 - Allow console.

 ### Vue.js
+Using [`plugin:vue/recommended`](https://github.com/vuejs/eslint-plugin-vue) as a base, with the following overriding rules:

 - Allow v-html.
 - No closing bracket newline.
 - One space for closing brackets on self-closing tags.